 Over the past four decades, the media, which are supposed to objectively reflect all views, have overwhelmingly reflected the views of women’s advocates on pay-equity.
 The effect of the media’s long-running lack of objectivity and balance is, I think, to create in the advocates’ minds an entrenched and immutable perception that no other view is possible and that pay discrimination against women is not mere whimsy but a widely accepted fact that is completely beyond dispute.

 In this atmosphere over time, women’s advocates have, I believe, unconsciously built up such a fragility that a view contrary to their own often inflames them and renders them utterly unreceptive to that view.
 My views here are practically guaranteed to inflame and anger these advocates, who throughout their adult life have been told by the intellectually dishonest media the “incontrovertible fact” of wage discrimination against women.

 The advocates aside, ordinary women can hardly be blamed for believing they are paid less than the men doing the same work at their company.
-Every day of the year, intelligent, sophisticated individuals — from Hillary Clinton on down — tell them what the National Women’s Law Center tells them in the very first sentence of its position statement on equal pay (if such important groups as this believe women are unfairly paid less, it must be true; why would they lie?):
+Every day of the year, intelligent, sophisticated individuals — from Hillary Clinton on down — tell them what the National Women’s Law Center tells them in the very first sentence of its position statement on equal pay (if such important, influential groups as this believe women are unfairly paid less, it must be true; why would they lie?):

 “American women who work full-time, year-round are paid only 77 cents for every dollar paid to their male counterparts.”
 (For a quick look at how badly this is distorted, go here.)